JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Discussion

 We find that the low mean molecular weight compositions of K2-18\,b and TOI-421\,b are inconsistent with the flat spectra of all seven COMPASS targets at greater than 3-$\sigma$.
 This is because their low mean molecular weight atmospheres produce large transmission features, which are easy to rule out for the COMPASS spectra.
 TOI-270\,d has an intermediate mean molecular weight of $\mu$=5.82 amu, which results in muted spectral features.
 Its composition is ruled out for the super-Earths (except for TOI-776 b), but remains barely plausible for TOI-836 c at $\sigma_r=1.67$ and is fully consistent with the spectrum of TOI-776 c.
 The purported high mean molecular weight atmosphere of L\,98-59\,b is inconsistent with the flat spectrum of its sibling planet L\,98-59\,c, but is otherwise plausible for the remaining COMPASS targets.
 However, we note that there are uncertainties about the existence and composition of this atmosphere of L\,98-59\,b, with the observed JWST spectrum also being consistent with a bare rock \citep{Bello-Arufe2025}.
-The water-dominated atmosphere of GJ\,9827\,b is ruled out by the flat spectrum of the super-Earths L\,168-9\,b and disfavored for TOI-836\,b and TOI-776\,b, but is otherwise compatible with the remaining COMPASS planets.
+The water-dominated atmosphere of GJ\,9827\,d is ruled out by the flat spectrum of the super-Earths L\,168-9\,b and disfavored for TOI-836\,b and TOI-776\,b, but is otherwise compatible with the remaining COMPASS planets.
 The very high mean molecular weight, hazy atmosphere of GJ\,1214\,b is flat enough to be plausible for all of the COMPASS planets.

 Summarizing these observations, we see that only the low mean molecular weight atmospheres observed for TOI-421\,b and K2-18\,b can be reliably ruled out for the entire sample.
 Higher mean molecular weight atmospheres are largely consistent with the flat spectra observed for these COMPASS targets, with several exceptions in the cases of L\,98-59\,c and L\,168-9\,b.
-In general, the flatness of the COMPASS spectra does not appear all that surprising in light of the compositional diversity and frequently high mean molecular weight atmospheres already observed among the collection of small planets seen by JWST.
+It is also worth noting that all of the planets in the left-hand panel of Figure \ref{fig:comparisons} have some short wavelength ($\lambda < 2.8$) coverage, including L 98-59\,d and GJ\,1214\,b which have HST observations that are not shown in the figure.
+These observations likely help to constrain their atmospheric properties beyond what would be possible with NIRSpec alone, especially due to the lack of strong water features between 2.8 and 5.3 $\mu$m.
+In general, the flatness of the COMPASS spectra does not appear all that surprising in light of the wavelength coverage of G395H and the compositional diversity and frequently high mean molecular weight atmospheres already observed among the collection of small planets seen by JWST.